 The Society was formed in 1999 amongst subscribers toThe Ley Hunter, a bi-monthly magazine which had started up in 1962 along with the Ley Hunter Club.
 It in turn being successor to The Old Straight Track Club of 1925.

-A newsletter, the Society’s journal, is published to members against an annual subscription.
+A newsletter, the Society’s journal, is published to members against a subscription covering four issues.

 Generally two moots per year are organised, visiting locations of interest.